Wayne Heffley

 Wayne Heffley (July 15, 1927 – November 19, 2008) was an American television and film actor, known for the role of Vern Scofield on Days of Our Lives, as well as over 100 other roles.

+Biography

+Heffley co-starred in the 1958 film Submarine Seahawk alongside Brett Halsey and John Bentley.

+He appeared in S3 E14 of "The Wild, Wild West" as Deputy in "The Night of the Iron Fist" which aired 12/6/1967.
+Heffley also had several theatre roles.
 He died of kidney failure in 2008.

 He was guitarist Jason Becker's maternal grandfather.